gcharot/Zabbix/zjstat/README.md

 zjstat requires two arguments, the process name as shown by jps and the mode which defines if you want to return the number of matching processes (alive) or send memory stats as well (all).

-"alive" only print the number of process found which is handy for zabbix monitoring, "all" does the same thing but also send memory stat through zabbix_sender.
+"alive" only prints the number of process found which is handy for zabbix monitoring, "all" does the same thing but also send memory stat through zabbix_sender.

 Let's say you have the following jps output :